The Suicide Machines: 2009–2019: Reformation and Return

-2020-present: Revolution Spring & Gebo Gomi
+2020–present: Revolution Spring, Gebo Gomi and A Match & Some Gasoline 20th anniversary reissue

-In early 2020 Fat Wreck Chords announced the band's new album, Revolution Spring, would be released on March 27, 2020.
+In 2019, the band entered Marc Jacob Hudson's Rancho Recordo, with producer Roger Lima of Less Than Jake to record a new full-length album.
+In early 2020, Fat Wreck Chords announced the band's new album, Revolution Spring, which would be released on March 27, 2020.
 On March 25, 2020, a stream of the album was posted to YouTube.
-Unfortunately, the onset of the worldwide Covid-19 pandemic prevented the band from touring to support the new release.

-During the shutdown, the band instead filmed and streamed "The Suicide Machines Devil's Night 2020" on YouTube.
+Unfortunately, the onset of the worldwide COVID-19 pandemic prevented the band from touring to support the new release.
+A music video, "To Play Caesar (Is To Be Stabbed To Death)" from the Revolution Spring album was released in 2020 as well.
+During the lockdown, the band instead filmed and streamed "The Suicide Machines Devil's Night 2020" on YouTube.

 The band returned to live in person performance in July 2021 with another benefit for the Food Not Class charity.

 In October 2021, they performed a Halloween themed show at Detroit City Distillery to celebrate the release of their Suicide Machines' signature bourbon, Well Whiskey Wishes.

-2022 saw The Suicide Machines touring the UK and United States, including dates on the traveling Punk In Drublic music and craft beer festival.
-They also released a split 12" Gebo Gomi with Japanese band Coquettish, on Bad Time Records.
+2022 saw the Suicide Machines touring the UK and United States, including dates on the traveling Punk In Drublic music and craft beer festival.
+They also released a split 12", Gebo Gomi with Japanese band Coquettish, on Bad Time Records.

+On September 8, 2023, the band celebrated the 20th anniversary of the release of A Match & Some Gasoline with a deluxe vinyl LP reissue of the original CD.

+2024 saw the band touring Mexico for the first time, as well as The United States, Canada and Japan.